In digital marketing, some things change fast. That's doubly true during a global pandemic.

 Second, he quoted Crazy Egg, saying “you cannot have a page that’s too long — only one that’s too boring.”

 And this seems to be the sticking point with long-form content.
-Length by itself does not make your content better.
+The length by itself does not make your content better.
 Adding more value makes it better.

 - How complex is the topic?
 The more complex, the longer the content will need to be to give a comprehensive answer.